ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 • Security: Depending on the industry they work in and the regulations they must follow, certain companies must consider the long-term implications of security in the cloud.
 While the cloud is safer than ever, some industries demand that companies maintain a tighter control on data.
 In these scenarios, the large, upfront expenditure of an on-premises solution is well worth the investment.

 The cost and value of cloud or on-premises ERP really changes from one business to the next.
 So, to perform an ERP cost comparison, the first step is to determine which type of ERP fits the company’s needs best holistically.
-Get started, learn more about the cost of ERP, and start exploring popular options
+Start exploring popular options.

 read more